normancarcamo/google-pub-sub-node/README.md

-# google-pub-sub-node
+# bgs-scrape

-Interact with Google Cloud Pub/Sub service from node.js
+Script to get details of cards from BGS site.